 UW-IT Executive Leadership Team

 View the full position description.

-The University of Washington, renowned for its extensive research and academic excellence, invites outstanding candidates to apply for the role of Associate Vice President (AVP) for Research Computing.
-This position will report directly to the Chief Information Officer (CIO) and will be an integral part of the University of Washington Information Technology (UW-IT) team.
+The University of Washington, renowned for its cutting-edge research, academic excellence and spirit of innovation, invites outstanding candidates to apply for the role of Associate Vice President (AVP) for People and Culture.
+This position will be an integral part of the University of Washington Information Technology (UW-IT) team.

 Since our founding in 1861, the University of Washington has been a hub for learning, innovation, problem solving and community building.
 Driven by a mission to serve the greater good, our students, faculty and staff tackle today’s most pressing challenges with courage and creativity, making a difference across Washington state — and around the world.

 UW is recognized as one of the most innovative public universities in the world, and consistently ranks among the top public universities as well.
 We are home to seven Nobel Prize winners, 17 MacArthur Fellows, 189 members of the National Academies of Sciences, Engineering and Medicine, and 193 fellows in the American Association for the Advancement of Science.
 We are also the top recipient of federal research dollars among public universities.

 “#10 Best Big Cities in U.S.,”-Condé Nast Traveler, 2022 Reader’s Choice Award

 Our faculty and staff are dedicated to our students and their success.
 This spring, more than 65,000 students applied to become a Husky, one of the largest applicant pools in the school’s history.
 This makes us a people-driven university, with public service and positive impact deeply ingrained in our culture.